Our History & Impact

 - SafeHouse shelters 34 trans & gender diverse people, and gives $43,000 in financial assistance microgrants to trans & gender diverse people across Washington State.

-- Expanded our advocacy work by hiring a staff member dedicated to supporting incarcerated trans & gender diverse people in WA State.
+- Advocacy work expands by hiring a staff member dedicated to supporting incarcerated trans & gender diverse people in WA State.

 - Produced 4 short videos on navigating the COVID-19 crisis as trans people, covering topics including vaccines, masking and social distancing, self-care, and asking for help.